BrianTCook/firstproject-CGM/README.md

 5.) finds statistics for all of the galaxies being analyzed at each impact parameter (e.g., what is the 75th percentile for H I       column density at r = 0.6 R_{vir} for star-forming galaxies with stellar mass 8.5 < log(M_{star}/M_{sun}) < 9?)

 Another capability of impactparameter_script.py and outputsfromslices.py is computing the covering fraction, which determines which percentage of pixels at a particular impact parameter exceed an imposed threshold value (which is usually determined from observational constraints).

+The specwizard_brian_manygalaxies.py script computes the composite flux and optical depth as a function of galaxy frame Hubble velocity for all of the galaxies within a particular class.
+The HDF5 file from which the fluxes and optical depths are analyzed was computed using the SpecWizard software suite developed by Joop Schaye and others.